CNN vs. The Onion - Beta Binomial

 Activity Introduction

-The goal of this activity is to explore how prior beliefs, what we think is likely before seeing any data, can influence the conclusions we draw after seeing new evidence: our posterior.
+The goal of this activity is to explore how prior beliefs, what we think is probable before seeing any data, can influence the conclusions we draw after seeing new evidence: our posterior beliefs.
 To make things interesting, we will use a quiz where you’ll try to tell whether a headline came from CNN (a real news site) or The Onion (a fake, satirical news site).

-Before taking the quiz, you’ll think about how many headlines you expect a person might guess correctly, and you’ll turn that guess into a prior, or starting point for your beliefs.
-Then, you’ll update your beliefs using data from actual quiz results and compare your updated beliefs, posterior, to priors representing other beliefs: someone expecting a person to guess most answers correctly (optimistic), someone undecided (no prior knowledge) about whether a person will guess many right or wrong (undecided), and someone expecting to guess most answers incorrectly (pessimistic) about how many answers they will get correct in the game.
+Before taking the quiz, you’ll think about how many headlines you expect a person might guess correctly, and you’ll turn that guess into a prior model, or starting point for your beliefs.
+Then, you’ll update your beliefs using data from actual quiz results and arrive at a posterior model.
+You will compare three different prior models representing other beliefs: someone expecting a person to guess most answers correctly (optimistic), someone undecided (no prior knowledge) about whether a person will guess many right or wrong (undecided), and someone expecting to guess most answers incorrectly (pessimistic) about how many answers they will get correct in the game.

 Learning objectives